-What can you do?
+• What can you do?
 Eliminate their food source, and cockroaches will go away.
 Clean up food spills immediately and put away all food.
 When using bait traps, put them in corners and against walls, where cockroaches are likely to travel.

-Fleas and ticks are carried into the house by pets and on clothing.
+Fleas and ticks can be carried into your apartment by pets and on clothing.

-What can you do?
+• What can you do?
 Control fleas by washing bedding often, shampooing pets, vacuuming floors, and using flea combs and traps.

-Focus On: Pesticides
+FOCUS ON: Pesticides